 Aramco Houston Half Marathon, January 14, 2018 – the story behind this event will be coming soon.

-Becca was quickly scheduled to see the Cardiologist regarding the murmur; after a series of tests and consults the chest echo (ultrasound) revealed Becca had three different forms of heart disease including two Ventricular Septal Defects (VSD), one Atrial Septal Defect (ASD), and a Bicuspid Aortic Valve (two-leaflet valve) instead of the normal three-leaflet valve (tricuspid).
-Her cardiologist was optimistic about the treatment plan and her heart conditions could be managed mostly thru medication and routine checkups; it was the consensus the two VSD’s would close naturally as Becca grew but the ASD was too large and in a position surgery would be required when she was older, most likely around the age of 8.
-Although the doctor was optimistic for her parents hearing this news was devastating especially when both were so young (Travis 24 & Brandy 22) and the closest family member over 3 hours away.
-Well…. change of plans… we adapted & endured and Becca continued to visit the doctor on a regular basis & medication became the way of life.
+After a series of tests and consults the chest echo (ultrasound) revealed Becca had three different forms of heart disease including two Ventricular Septal Defects (VSD), one Atrial Septal Defect (ASD), and a Bicuspid Aortic Valve (two-leaflet valve) instead of the normal three-leaflet valve (tricuspid).
+Her cardiologist was optimistic about the treatment plan and her heart conditions could be managed mostly thru medication and routine checkups; it was the consensus the two VSD’s would close naturally as Becca grew older but the ASD was too large and in a position that would require surgery to correct.
+The ASD was not affecting her bloodflow so the doctors felt it would be best to wait on the surgery until she was older and her body was larger, most likely around the age of 8, to make the surgery easier.
+Although the doctor was optimistic about the news he had delivered, both Brandy and I were devastated but we have a daughter to raise.
+We adapted; Becca would begin seeing her cardiologists on a regular basis & medication would possibly become the way of life.

-The medication treatment Becca was taking seemed to be working, there were no clear signs telling us differently and the doctors were happy with all of her test results.
-Things were going pretty smoothly so it was decided she needed a playmate.
-In 2003 she became a big sister to her brother Connor but his childbirth did not go as smoothly as Becca’s.
+After two years the treatment plan was still routine visits and there were no clear signs telling us anything differently, and the doctors were happy with Becca’s test results.
+Things were getting a little to calm around the house so we decided Becca needed a playmate.
+In 2003 she became a big sister to her brother Connor; however Connor’s childbirth did not go as smoothly as Becca’s.